 Most internal complaints, though, require Chinese herbs for full relief.

-Jason has made an extra effort to excel in herbal medicine and has made it a cornerstone of his practice, as well as life passion.
+Jason has made an extra effort to excel in herbal medicine, and has translated / written a now foundational herbal text book for the western world.
+He has made Chinese herbology a cornerstone of his practice, as well as life passion.
 It is rare to find someone with his level of expertise in the West.
 Jason writes individualized formulas, specific to the patient’s disease and underlying condition.

 I have a long time interest in, what many are now calling, functional medicine.
 Many years before I started with Chinese Medicine I began studying Functional or naturopathic medicine.
 Now I incorporate many of the tools into my practice.
 Actually, functional medicine has a very similar map of the body as compared to Chinese medicine.
 Both systems look for underlying causes and mechanisms that are contributing to symptomatology.
 I find that Western diagnostic information, looked at through such a lens, can be extremely helpful in helping inform a wholistic treatment strategy, even when based on such a seemingly foreign system such as Chinese medicine.